 Instructions

-- Using a meat grinder (a food processor can be used instead of a meat grinder; just separate the ham and pickles when using a processor, but the ham salad consistency will also be a little chunkier), grind the ham and pickle slices together.
-Stir in mayonnaise until the ham salad is smooth and spreadable.
+- Using a meat grinder, *see note, grind the ham and pickle slices together.
+Stir in mayonnaise (more or less may be needed) until the ham salad is smooth and spreadable.
 See notes below for variations.

 Notes